v-jonathangu/appcenter-sampleapp-flutter/README.md

 ## Android Setup

-- Create a gradlew directory in the root of the project (and add a dummy file for example .gitkeep).
+- Create (or copy) the gradle files (gradlew, gradlew.bat and gradle directory) to your project root.
 - Add a settings.gradle file in the root of the project like the one on this repository.
 - add a appcenter-post-close.sh script in the root of the project (project/app/).